 - We recommend that a minimum two weeks be set aside for the process of reviewing your article.

-- We generall return first revisions within 7-10 days of receiving them, but will aim to do this more quickly.
+- We generally return revisions within a maximum of 10 working days of receiving them, but will aim to do this as quick as possible, depending on our availability.
 We will keep you informed if we foresee any delays.